didof/11ty-eleventy-template/src/demo.md

 As you can see it lacks of the `layout` property.
 This is so because the snippet data is not supposed to be render as a a page - indeed `permalink` is set to false.
 Yet `collections.snippets` is available in every template.
 The renderer DOM is dynamically generate upon calling `snippet.templateContent`.
 At that point the ball pass to `snippet.njk`

-{% for snippet in collections.snippets %}
+{% for snippet in collections.snippets_processed%}
 {{ snippet.templateContent | safe }}
 {%- endfor %}